aljoschua/dotfiles/README.md

 ```

 ## Install script
-To install programs as well, as all my configuration, I use:
+To install programs as well as all my configuration, I use:
 ```bash
 wget -Of git.io/JqcSG;GITHUB_PAT=:1ae..242 sh f
 ```